Database Multi-Tenant Architecture: Three Patterns

 Tradeoffs per pattern

-DB-per-tenant: strongest isolation; most expensive; best for enterprise tenants.
+- DB-per-tenant.
+Strongest isolation; most expensive; best fit for enterprise tenants with compliance demands.

 Migration cost

-Most teams stay on the pattern they started; migration is rare and painful.
+Most teams stay on the pattern they started with.
+Migration is rare and painful; understand which migrations are feasible before you commit.

 Antipatterns